DO YOU HAVE SOMETHING TO SHARE??? BE HEARD & INSPIRE OTHERS!!

 Above is a link to one of the FREE videos I created to help teachers & students!
-So far I have 10 posted w/ the goal of posting 20 total!
+So far I have 10 posted w/ the next 20 to be uploaded SOON!!
 Show them thru-0ut the year to help improve student spelling!
 You can go to Teacherspayteachers.com to get the FREE PowerPoint on all 5 Spelling Strategy Types!
 You can make your own spelling cards for your class OR purchase a copy of the Innovative Spelling Teacher & Student Notebook.
 It is only $4.75 & the funds will go towards maintaining this site & creating more materials/videos!
 If interested see book description below.
 Thx a MILLION!

 Innovative Spelling Teacher & Student Notebook!

 WRITING SPELLING WORDS 5X EACH &/OR STUDYING SPELLING RULES DOESN’T WORK FOR EVERYONE!!!

 This book WITH its corresponding MINI-LESSONS ON YOUTUBE, brings the FREE Innovative Spelling PowerPoint to life & puts the power of learning in your students’ hands!!!

 Innovative Spelling is a technique which helps teachers and students for whom the traditional materials/spelling practice does not work.
 Continue reading

 When I spoke with Dr. Sousa last year, I wanted to spotlight two questions.
 1-What was the impetus for writing his series on the brain which has thus far led to some 25 books on brain based learning.
 2- Where he was focusing his aim towards in the near future.